digego/extempore/docs/editor-support.rst

    (``Ctrl+Shift+P`` on Windows/Linux or ``Cmd+Shift+P`` on OSX) or
    the menu bar (``Tools > Extempore > Connect``)

-Then, to evaluate_ Extempore code, highlight the code you want to evaluate and hit ``evaluate region`` (which by default is mapped to ``ctrl+e``).
+Then, to evaluate Extempore code, highlight the code you want to evaluate and hit ``evaluate region`` (which by default is mapped to ``ctrl+e``).

 To restart the Extempore process, just ``ctrl+c`` in the terminal where ``extempore`` is running to kill it, then start it up again.

-For more detail on how to 'program' in Extempore, have a look at this post on `interacting with the Extempore compiler`_.

-.. _evaluate: 2012-09-26-interacting-with-the-extempore-compiler.org
-.. _interacting with the Extempore compiler: 2012-09-26-interacting-with-the-extempore-compiler.org

 Known issues
 ^^^^^^^^^^^^